 National Non Domestic Multiplier

 The rateable value is multiplied by the appropriate multiplier to calculate the rates payable, before any relief is applied.
-The multipliers are set each financial year by the Government, and usually rise each year by the increase in the Retail Price Index for the preceding September.
-The multipliers for 2013-14 are 0.462p in the £ for occupied properties with a rateable value of under £18000 and 0.471p in the £ for all empty properties and occupied properties with a rateable value of £18000 or over.
+The multipliers are set each financial year by the Government, and have been capped to an annual increase of 2% since 2014/15.
+The multipliers for 2014-15 are 0.471p in the £ for all empty properties and occupied properties with a rateable value of £18000 or over.
+For 2015-16 these are 0.480 and 0.493 respectively.

 All rateable values are reassessed every five years.
 To prevent ratepayers experiencing large increases in the amount due as a result of a national revaluation there are transitional arrangements which limit the annual increase to a prescribed percentage each year.
 To help pay for this the amount by which a bill can reduce as a result of revaluation is also limited.

-Further information about the business rate system may be obtained from the Business Link website opposite.
+Further information about the business rate system may be obtained from the Business Link website.